dbaschiera/NAPDE_project/README.md

 ## Project Description

-This project implements a numerical framework for the optimization of vascular stent unit cells via inverse homogenization coupled with anisotropic mesh adaptation.
+This project implements a numerical framework for the inverse homogenization-based topology optimization of vascular stent unit cells, coupled with anisotropic mesh adaptation.
+The goal is to design stent unit cells that minimize foreshortening during crimping, while satisfying mechanical and geometric constraints.
 The core methodology is based on the density-based SIMP formulation and is applied to retrieve microstructures with prescribed mechanical properties at the macroscale, as discussed in the accompanying report.

 ## Repository Structure

 - **`main.edp`**
-  This is the FreeFem++ code implementing the full optimization loop for unit cell design, including:
+  This is the FreeFem++ code implementing the full optimization pipeline.
+It performs the following steps:
-  - Computation of the homogenized stiffness tensor via periodic problems;
+  - Solution of the periodic cell problems to compute the homogenized stiffness tensor;
-  - Evaluation of the cost function;
+  - Evaluation of the objective functional (foreshortening) and enforcement of mechanical and geometric constraints;
-  - Adaptive anisotropic mesh refinement following the microSIMPATY algorithm.
+  - Application of Helmholtz filtering and anisotropic mesh adaptation;
+  - Constrained optimization via the *Ipopt* solver.

 - **`results/`**
-  This folder contains `.vtk` files with the optimized density fields and constraint contribution of each part of them.
+  Contains `.vtk` files with:
+  - Optimized density fields;
+  - Contributions to the vertical constraint functional.

 - **`Report_Baschiera_Cortinovis.pdf`**
-  The detailed report describing the formulation, numerical implementation, and results.
+  The detailed report describing the mathematical formulation, numerical implementation, and results.

 ## References